Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 Fruit contains large amounts of simple sugars (glucose, fructose, sucrose, etc.), which are well known to induce obesity.
 Thus, considering the amount of simple sugars found in fruit, it is reasonable to expect that their consumption should contribute to obesity rather than weight reduction.
 However, epidemiological research has consistently shown that most types of fruit have anti-obesity effects.
 Thus, future research should be focusing on identifying anti-obesity components in fruit as an urgent and important task in order to understand the scientific mechanism of obesity but also to develop a method for controlling obesity by increasing fruit consumption.

-But the takeaway on fruits in your diet is still pretty clear-cut and requires restating.
+But the takeaway on fruits in your diet is still pretty clear-cut and bares repeating.

 Fruits are simple sugar sources.
 Sugar, when taken at face value, is a source of carbohydrates (and therefore calories) in your diet.
 Eating too much sugar (even from fruits) can create a caloric surplus and inevitably lead to fat gain over time.